vreddy1776/AddRequest/README.md

 * RecyclerView
 * Exoplayer

-This app also uses the following third-party:
+This app also uses the following third-party libraries:
 * Google Firebase RealTimeDB and Storage
 * Fabric Crashlytics
 * Appsee